 Stack Health Metrics

-Stackery’s deployed stack dashboard provides at a glance visibility into the health and performance of all your deployed stacks.
+Stackery’s deployed stack dashboard provides at-a-glance visibility into the health and performance of all your deployed stacks.
 Error and performance metrics are surfaced automatically for any application deployed via AWS CloudFormation.
-Detailed performance and debugging information can be accessed via curated contextural links in CloudWatch Metics, logs, and X-Ray distributed tracing.
+Detailed performance and debugging information can be accessed via curated contextual links in CloudWatch Metrics, logs, and X-Ray distributed tracing.

 Node health visibility

 High-level visibility of health metrics are provided for deployed nodes, enabling stack contributors to monitor health and detect errors, regardless of AWS access level.
 Metric statistics are supplied for the following nodes:

 - Function node metrics include: ‘Invocations’ (the number of times a function is invoked), ‘Errors’ (the number of invocations that failed due to errors in the function), and ‘Duration’ (elapsed time from when the function code starts executing as a result of an invocation)